VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

 * At the `scrape_config -> relabel_configs` section in `-promscrape.config` file.
 This relabeling is applied to target labels.
 * At the `scrape_config -> metric_relabel_configs` section in `-promscrape.config` file.
 This relabeling is applied to all the scraped metrics in the given `scrape_config`.
+* By setting the `relabel_debug` property of a `scrape_configs` target section in the `-promscrape.config` file to `true`, one is able to instruct the vmagent to just log the metric before and after relabeling and skip its submission to servers.
+This way it is much easier to understand and check scraped relabeled metrics before poisoning servers with it.
 * At the `-remoteWrite.relabelConfig` file.
 This relabeling is aplied to all the collected metrics before sending them to remote storage.
 * At the `-remoteWrite.urlRelabelConfig` files.
 This relabeling is applied to metrics before sending them to the corresponding `-remoteWrite.url`.